Sile735/mod_bombs_reforged/README.md

 ## Acid Flask
 - now affects a 7 tile area ( similar to the Fire Bomb )
-- damage armor effect is now approximately twice as strong ( applies twice the 20% armor damage)

 ## Holy Water
 - now affects a 7 tile area (similar to the Fire Bomb)